 How much is a Viva Viagem card and what ticket should I get?

-The Viva Viagem card is €0.50.
+A Viva Viagem card is €0.50.
 To load it you have three options:

 This is a ticket to pay for a specific journey.
 Buy it if you’re planning to make just that one journey on public transport in Lisbon.
 The ticket is valid for one hour on metro and Carris (e.g. if you take the metro from Marquês de Pombal to Rossio (blue line) and then you catch tram 15 from Praça da Figueira to Belém).
 However, a single ticket does not allow two consecutive entries on metro, i.e. you can travel by metro for an hour as long as you don’t leave the metro network.

 - Zapping: any amount with a minimum of €3 and multiples of €5 up to a balance limit of €40.